Scifabric/pybossa/doc/user/app_settings.rst

 The only difference is that the tasks won't be imported only once, but regularly, as explained.
-However, the same behaviour should be expected, so autoimporting a a CSV file that does not change will result in no new tasks being imported.
+However, the same behaviour should be expected, so autoimporting a CSV file that does not change will result in no new tasks being imported.

 Once an autoimporter has been set up, it can also be cancelled anytime: